bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 ## Potential Vulnerabilities

-TODO No potential vulnerabilities have been identified in the crowdsale contract yet.
+No potential vulnerabilities have been identified in the crowdsale contract.

 <br />